apache/celeborn-website/docs/index.md

 Overview
 ===

-Celeborn is dedicated to improving the efficiency and elasticity of different map-reduce engines.
-Celeborn provides an elastic and high efficient management service for shuffle data.
+Celeborn is an intermediate data service for big data compute engines (i.e. ETL, OLAP, and Streaming engines) to boost performance, stability, and flexibility.
+Intermediate data typically include shuffle and spilled data.

 The current stable version is {{ stable_version }}